 Given $\gam\ge 1$, $\irho=1$, and $\iu>1$, fix $\theta_{\rm w}\in(0,\theta_{\rm d}^{(\iu)})$.

-\subsubsection{Near the origin}
+\subsection{Near the origin}

 We seek a solution $\vphi$ of Problem \ref{problem-2} so that the solution at the origin coincides with the steady Prandtl-Meyer weak reflection solution corresponding to parameters $(1, \iu, \gam, \theta_{\rm w})$ in the sense of Definition \ref{def-weak-strong-steady-new2015}.
-For $\ivphi$ given by \eqref{1-m}, set
+For $\ivphi$ given by \eqref{1-m}, define

 Choose the constant vector $(u_0, v_0)$ as